-The second principal component of the course is the computer lab.
-Each Friday, the GTFs will show you how to use the software available at UO to apply the techniques for that week to real data sets.
+The second principal component of the course are the lab and review sections.
+Each Friday, Allison will show you how to use the software available at UO to apply the techniques for that week to real data sets.
 During the labs, you will work through example problems and may begin working on the homework for that week.
 You are encouraged to work in teams.